Nathan Healy

 Leasing Solar Panels

-Wichita homeowners served by Evergy Kansas Central and Evergy Metro have solar leasing options available through Palmetto’s financing programs.
-With a solar lease, you pay a fixed monthly amount based on your system’s estimated production rather than purchasing panels outright.
+For Wichita homeowners served by Evergy Kansas Central or Evergy Metro, Palmetto offers solar leasing options that make clean energy accessible without large upfront costs.
+With a solar lease, you pay a fixed monthly amount based on your system’s expected production, making your energy costs predictable year-round.

 Go solar without the investment